 The CM-UU reference point provides the configuration information required for VAL services and supports:

-configuration of the VAL UE by the VAL service; and
+- configuration of the VAL UE by the VAL service; and

-configuration of the VAL application with the VAL service related information e.g. policy information by the VAL UE.
+- configuration of the VAL application with the VAL service related information e.g. policy information by the VAL UE.

 The CM-UU reference point shall use the HTTP-1/HTTP-2 reference points for transport and routing of configuration management related signalling.
 The CM-UU reference point shall use SIP-1/SIP-2 reference points for subscription/notification related signalling.